grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 application programming interfaces by which clients and servers may request and verify exported authenticator messages.

-Given an established connection, the application should be able to obtain an authenticator by providing the following:
+Given an established connection, the application SHOULD be able to call an "authenticate" API which takes as input:

  * certificate_request_context (from 1 to 255 bytes)
  * valid certificate chain for the connection and associated extensions (OCSP, SCT, etc.)
  * signer (either the private key associated with the certificate, or interface to perform private key operation)
+ * signature scheme

+The API returns the exported authentiator as output.

-Given an established connection and an exported authenticator message, the application should be able to provide the authenticator to the connection.
-If the Finished and CertificateVerify messages verify, the TLS library should return the following:
+Given an established connection and an exported authenticator message, the application SHOULD be able to call a "validate" API that takes an exported authenticator as an input.
+If the Finished and CertificateVerify messages verify correctly, the API returns the following as output:

  * certificate chain and extensions
  * certificate_request_context

-In order for the application layer to communicate which certificates it will accept, an API should be exposed that returns an array of TLS 1.3 SignatureScheme objects that corresponds to the signature algorithms that the library is willing to validate in an exported authenticator message.
+In order for the application layer to be able to choose which certificates and signature schemes to use when constructing an authenticator.
+An API SHOULD be exposed that returns an array of TLS 1.3 SignatureScheme objects that corresponds to the signature algorithms the library is willing to accept as part of an exported authenticator message.

 # Security Considerations